aws-samples/serverless-video/README.md

 #### Serverless Application Model (SAM)

-ServerlessVideo utilizes the Serverless Application Model (SAM) to define its infrastructure as code (IaC).
+serverlessVideo utilizes the Serverless Application Model (SAM) to define its infrastructure as code (IaC).
 SAM allows developers to define AWS resources, APIs, and Lambda functions in a simple and expressive YAML format.
 This declarative approach streamlines the development process and ensures consistency across environments.

 ####  Continuous Integration and Continuous Deployment (CI/CD)
-A robust CI/CD pipeline plays a crucial role in delivering new features and updates to ServerlessVideo.
+A robust CI/CD pipeline plays a crucial role in delivering new features and updates to serverlessVideo.
 Code changes undergo automated testing, and successful builds are automatically deployed to the staging environment.
 After passing additional tests in staging, the changes are promoted to the production environment, ensuring a seamless and efficient deployment process.

 ### AWS Services Utilized